AlibabaCloudDocs/ecs/intl.en-US/Deployment & Maintenance/Cloud assistant/DevOps practice/Use OOS Parameter Store in Cloud Assistant commands.md

 If your command does not involve sensitive data, you can use common parameters.
 This section describes how to use common parameters of OOS Parameter Store in a Cloud Assistant command.
 In the example, a user is added to a Linux instance.

 1. Create common parameters by using OOS Parameter Store.
-For more information, see [Manage common parameters]().

     The following table provides an example of adding a username parameter to the common parameters.
 The value of the parameter is set to user01.
 You can change the value to suit your needs.